jun7/wyeb/README.md

 command: wyeb [[[suffix] action|""] uri|arg|""]
   suffix: Process ID.
     It is added to all directories conf, cache and etc.
+    '/' is default. '//' means $SUFFIX.
   action: Such as new(default), open, opennew ...
-    Except 'new' and some, actions are sent to a window last focused.
+    Except 'new' and some, without a set of $SUFFIX and $WINID, actions are sent to a window last focused

 mouse:
   rocker gesture: